process-analytics/bpmn-visualization-js/docs/contributors/mxgraph-integration.md

 to see various positioning methods in action.

+#### Terminal points and perimeter

+TODO schema of various projection on perimeter

+TODO link to code in mxgraph 4.2.2 and even js code extract

+check if there is technical information about this topic in the txt file in mxgraph src/

 ## Overlays

 We are hacking mxCellOverlays which originally only supports image shape.
 This lets us use custom shapes.